 The following is a guest post by Clare Feikert-Ahalt, foreign law specialist for the United Kingdom and a number of Commonwealth jurisdictions at the Law Library of Congress.
+This blog post is part of our Frequently Asked Legal Questions series.

 The United Kingdom joined the European Economic Community (EEC – now the European Union) in 1973.
 It had sought entry twice in the 1960s only to be blocked in both instances by France.
 Despite the apparent desire to join the EEC, the Conservative Party led the push for a referendum in 1975 that asked voters whether the UK should leave and the result of this referendum was an overwhelming “no,” with 67.2 percent of the voters electing to stay within the EEC.